Om-Prakash-Chaurasia/Meal-Planner-Project---JavaScript-Project---ie22v1uwpxa2/README.md

     To plan a daily meals chart for an average citizen in their busy modern lifestyle based on their height, weight, age, gender and activity level.

-    This application also provides meals ingredients, recipe and equipment need to prepare that meal.
+    This application also provides meals ingredients, recipe and equipment needed to prepare that meal.

 3. How to install and run the project?